finbourne/lusid-sdk-python-preview/sdk/docs/CustomEntitiesApi.md

 # **upsert_custom_entity**
 > CustomEntityResponse upsert_custom_entity(entity_type, custom_entity_request)

-[EXPERIMENTAL] UpsertCustomEntity: Upsert a new CustomEntity
+[EXPERIMENTAL] UpsertCustomEntity: Upsert a custom entity instance

 Insert the custom entity if it does not exist or update the custom entity with the supplied state if it does exist.